Welcome to the PATRIZIA Immobilien AG website

 Part 3: Information on data protection for applicants

-Contact data of our data-protection officer:
+Contact details of our data protection officer: